Table of Contents

 - Milk may increase your risk of death due to the high quantity of natural sugar (lactose).
 (Michaëlsson K et. al 2014).

 The side effects of not following an anti-inflammatory diet are more profound than you can imagine.
 Foods that are unhealthy are subsidized by the government, making them affordable.
-Consuming these foods over decades speeds up the depletion of nutrients from your body as well as the aging process.
+Consuming these foods over decades speeds up the depletion of nutrients from your body and the aging process.

 Unhealthy foods are more affordable because they are subsidized by the government

 A new field of nutritional genomics is unlocking the secrets of the effects of food and nutrition on your DNA.
 Scientists study how food and nutrients change your DNA.
-If the cells do not work properly, mitochondrial dysfunction begins sowing the seeds of cancer, inflammatory and autoimmune diseases.
+If the cells do not work correctly, mitochondrial dysfunction begins sowing the seeds of cancer, inflammatory, and autoimmune diseases.

 What are some easy things I can do to improve my diet?